-Adventure Game: The Plastic Beach game is the Gorillaz version of this, but it is worth noting that the DVDs and pretty much everything else digitally released by them works with this same notion in mind.
+Adventure Game: The Plastic Beach game is the Gorillaz version of this, but it is worth noting that the DVDs and everything else digitally released by them works with this same notion in mind.

 Amazing Technicolor Population: Depending on the picture, Murdoc's skin is either sort-of-normal olive tone or very obviously green.
 The change is explained in Rise of the Ogre as being the result of tanning.

 Amusing Injuries: 2D sustains quite a few, although it can also creep into Fridge Horror when you realize that he doesn't recover like the typical cartoon character, and in fact has developed an addiction to painkillers as a result.

 Artistic License - Biology: Even disregarding all the Art Major Biology, Murdoc refers to his pet raven with male pronouns but has made mention of it laying eggs — though perhaps it's just Murdoc's biology failure and not the creators; nobody ever said that captain Crazy Awesome there knows that much about birds.

 Murdoc's older brother Hannibal's berserk button was apparently Murdoc using his (Hannibal's) record player without permission, as this was what earned Murdoc the second and third fractures of his nose.